Browsing Category

 ‘Vishalakshi’ is the ‘Wide Eyed Goddess’.
 The Vishalakshi temple was renovated in 1971 with a large contribution from the Tamil fraternity, and it has a completely different vibe from the Yogini temple.
 For starters, it is jam-packed.

 Inside the temple it’s dim and the smoke from the large clusters of incense makes it difficult to see.
-You can see the main deity as soon as you enter.
+The main deity is visible from the entrance.
 It’s enveloped in hundreds of saris that devotees have offered to her.
 In fact, there is a stall selling saris inside the already crowded temple, and you can purchase one for the goddess if you want to.
 We elbowed our way through the enthusiastic devotees to get to the other side of the temple.
 The main deities are encased in glass boxes and the smoke and lack of light makes it difficult to see anything.
 There are numerous shivalingas here that you can offer your prayers to.

 It’s dim inside the temple and the smoke from the large clusters of incense makes it difficult to see.
 You can see the main deity as soon as you enter.
 It’s enveloped in hundreds of saris that devotees have offered to her.
 In fact, there’s a stall selling saris inside the already crowded temple, and you can purchase one for the goddess if you want to.
 We elbowed our way through the enthusiastic devotees to get to the other side of the temple.
 The main deities are encased in glass boxes and the smoke and lack of light make it difficult to see anything.
 There are numerous shivalingas here that you can offer your prayers to.